toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 I will every so often hear colleagues in the technology business complain about the demanding nature of their work, but they are mistaken — their work is not demanding.
 Making 15 coconut milk lattes for someone who scarcely regards you as human, or carrying a sea trunk up five flights of stairs, is demanding.
 Sitting in a comfortable chair solving little logic puzzles for people who respect and throw money at you is not.

-Sometimes, while working programming jobs, I might miss Bangkok or scratch my head as to why I threw in my lot with this-or-that group of unscrupulous hustlers.
+Sometimes, while working programming jobs, I might miss Bangkok or scratch my head as to why I threw in my lot with this-or-that group of piggish hustlers.
 My worst day programming, however, is far better than my best day making smoothies.
 Programming work pays ridiculously well, I'm respected by my peers, and, crucially, I can pick up stakes and find a different job anytime I want.

 It's good work, or at least it will be until the bottom falls out of the tech economy and you find me writing an essay about my transition to a career treating and selling beaver pelts.